bbehrman10/o-blogs/MetaMask-VB/readme.md

 # Visual Builder + MetaMask = Smart Contracts

-### A Step by Step Guide to Implementing Smart Contract Calls & MetaMask on Oracle Visual Builder.
+## A Guide to Implementing Smart Contract Calls using MetaMask on Oracle Visual Builder.

 Visual Builder has a lot of great built-in features that allow developers to fetch their data from a variety of sources and consume said data in their application frontends via the built-in REST capabilities.
 However, what if you wanted to build an application that interacts with smart contracts?